MicrosoftDocs/customer-insights/ci-docs/data/export-microsoft-advertising.md

 1. Enter a name for the export.

-1. Provide the Microsoft Ads custom audience ID to which you want to export your Customer Insights segments.
-Follow the following instructions in case you do not have a [Microsoft Advertising custom audience](https://help.ads.microsoft.com/#apex/ads/en/56720/1).
+1. Provide the Microsoft Advertising custom audience ID to which you want to export your Customer Insights segments.
+For more information, see [Microsoft Advertising custom audience](https://help.ads.microsoft.com/#apex/ads/en/56720/1).

 1. In the **Data matching** section, in the **Email** field, select the field with a customer's email address.